CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 ## 4 Task 2: Launching the MITM Attack

-Using the ICMP redirect attack, we can get the victim to use our malicious router (10.9.0.111) as the router for the destination192.168.60.5.
+Using the ICMP redirect attack, we can get the victim to use our malicious router (10.9.0.111) as the router for the destination 192.168.60.5.
 Therefore, all packets from the victim machine to this destination will be routed through the malicious router.
 We would like to modify the victim’s packets.
-Before launching the MITM attack, we start a TCP client and server program usingnetcat.
+Before launching the MITM attack, we start a TCP client and server program using netcat.
 See the following commands.

 On the destination container 192.168.60.5, start the netcat server: